 Important decisions by the leadership team – such as major expenditures, changes to employment policy, or shifts in academic planning – are reviewed by the Board.
 The Board votes on whether to endorse the decisions brought before them to ensure that administrative leaders and faculty are following the strategic plan of the University.

 The Board acts as a court of final appeal for the University community.
 This function provides a meaningful grievance procedure, which offers a way, in certain cases, for people to appeal decisions made throughout the University, up to and including the President.
 This function is especially important to protect academic freedom.

-The Board meets quarterly in January, April, July, and October.
+The Board meets three times per year, once in each academic term.
 At each meeting, there will be a topic brought up for annual review.